 The AMC may co-operate with the competition authorities in other jurisdictions, based in particular on the respective bilateral or multilateral treaties (such treaties are entered into with the EU and certain CIS countries, Bulgaria, Hungary, Latvia, Lithuania and Slovakia, for example), as well as international organisations such as the Organisation for Economic Cooperation and Development (OECD), the United Nations Conference on Trade and Development (UNCTAD) and the International Competition Network (ICN).
 Such co-operation is usually limited to general policy matters and experience sharing, but may also involve the sharing of information (including confidential information).

 The parties may appeal the AMC decision in whole or in part to the commercial court.

 The AMC decision may be appealed within two months of its receipt by the respective party.
 There have been no instances of successful appeals in merger cases, although it should be noted that not all court decisions are in the public domain.

 Formally, third parties can appeal a clearance decision to the commercial court, although there is no public record of any such appeal being successful.

-Recent changes to the legislation/regulations include:
+Recent changes to the legislation/regulations include the following.

 As far as is known, there have been no cases where the AMC prohibited a foreign-to-foreign transaction.